What External Knowledge is Preferred by LLMs? Characterizing and Exploring Chain of Evidence in Imperfect Context for Multi-Hop QA: Related Work

 In imperfect knowledge augmentation, there is growing interest in understanding LLMs' knowledge preferences, especially in contexts involving conflicts between external and internal knowledge, as well as contradictions within internal knowledge~\cite{xie2023adaptive,kasai2023realtime, tan2024blinded,jin2024tug, xu2024knowledge, xu2024earth}.

-\citet{xie2023adaptive} demonstrated LLMs' bias towards coherent knowledge, revealing that LLMs are highly receptive to external knowledge when presented coherently, even when it conflicts with their parametric knowledge. \citet{jin2024tug} found that LLMs demonstrate confirmation bias, manifested as their inclination to choose knowledge consistent with their internal memory, regardless of whether it is correct or incorrect. \citet{chen2022rich} demonstrated LLMs' preference for highly relevant knowledge by manipulating retrieved snippets based on attention scores, showing that LLMs prioritize knowledge with greater relevance to questions. \citet{zhang2024evaluating} found that LLMs exhibit completeness bias, manifesting in their superior performance when provided with complete external knowledge.
+\citet{xie2023adaptive} demonstrated LLMs' bias towards coherent knowledge, revealing that LLMs are highly receptive to external knowledge when presented coherently, even when it conflicts with their parametric knowledge. \citet{jin2024tug} found that LLMs demonstrate confirmation bias, manifested as their inclination to choose knowledge consistent with their internal memory, regardless of whether it is correct or incorrect. \citet{chen2022rich} demonstrated LLMs' preference for highly relevant knowledge by manipulating retrieved snippets based on attention scores, showing that LLMs prioritize knowledge with greater relevance to questions. \citet{zhang2024evaluating} found LLMs perform better when given complete external knowledge, showing completeness bias.

 Although existing studies have documented LLMs' knowledge preferences, there exists a significant gap in understanding and measuring the essential features that govern these preferences, especially in complex scenarios like multi-hop QA.
 To this end, we manage to characterize and discriminate external knowledge that can help LLMs generate correct responses.